movementlabsxyz/MIP/MIP/mip-74/README.md

 The guiding principles of the design of the Rate Limiter are:

-1. The Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
+1. The Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the Native Bridge.
 2. We want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from malicious behaviors) is ALWAYS covered by the insurance fund.

 ### Rate Limiter